ARTIST / Artist

 RAFAEL GOMEZBARROS

-Gomezbarros’s works have not been subordinated to the assembling conditions.
-As a result of a rigorous study of physical and institutional possibilities of several of his works, Gomezbarros has set up a method that functions as a work plan that begins in his studio and unfolds with the fulfillment of a number of premises which sometimes take years to be resolved.
-Adopting a biological metaphor, it is worth saying that his works literally grow.
-In this sense, an installation as “House Taken” (2008-2015), can turn part of an examination that the artist applied on its module (mold of human skull), to modify it until it ended up by going on from its accumulation in a gallery (apolitical white bucket), to the shape of a body similar of an invading ant (public space problematic).
+Gomezbarros’ works are not subject to mounting conditions.
+After an intensive study of the physical and institutional possibilities of many of his works, he developed a work plan starting in his studio and emerging through a series of propositions that sometimes take years to resolve.
+Using a biological metaphor, it could be said that his works “grow.”
+In this sense, an installation like “House Taken” (2008-2015) can evolve from modifying the module (mold of a human skull), transforming it from its accumulation in a gallery (apolitical white bucket) into its final state, a form similar to that of an invading ant (public space problematic).

 House Taken / Casa Tomada